CS 466/666: Algorithm Design and Analysis (Fall 2023)

 You can download LaTeX for free.
 For the purpose of this course, you do not even need to install LaTeX and can instead use an online LaTeX editor such as Overleaf.

-Two great introductory resources for LaTeX are Getting started with TeX, LaTeX, and friends by Allin Cottrell (for general purpose LaTeX) and LaTeX for Undergraduates by Jim Hefferson (for undergraduates mathematics) accompanied by the following cheatsheet (note that this document use "\( MATH \)" notation compared to the perhaps more widely used "$ MATH $" -- both are completely fine in LaTeX).
+Two great introductory resources for LaTeX are Getting started with TeX, LaTeX, and friends by Allin Cottrell (for general purpose LaTeX) and LaTeX for Undergraduates by Jim Hefferon (for undergraduates mathematics) accompanied by the following cheatsheet (note that this document use "\( MATH \)" notation compared to the perhaps more widely used "$ MATH $" -- both are completely fine in LaTeX).
 You can also use this wonderful tool Detexify by Daniel Kirsch for finding the LaTeX commands of a symbol (just draw the symbol!).

 If you are interested in learning more about LaTeX (beyond what is needed for this course), check the Wikibook on LaTeX and the Wikibook on LaTeX for Mathematics.